-But some problems can also arise in the process of growing up multilingual that not many people would deem important or impactful, but that is not true; especially since it tends to affect young children the most as they grow.
+Many people might not deem these important or impactful, but that’s not true; especially since it tends to affect young children the most as they grow.

 Children in bilingual and multilingual families tend to be corrected by their parents in a different language when they do something bad.
 This can be embarrassing for many children because they are aware that others know that they are getting in trouble when their parents switch languages in certain situations.
 The language may be different, but the tone of voice and facial expression can be enough to call to attention a child’s behaviour to other people as well.